Skip to content

 The dashi is at the heart of this flavor.

-When these umami components combine, they create the deep flavor unique to chawanmushi.
+The combination of these umami components creates the unique, deep flavor characteristic of chawanmushi.

-That is why the quality of the dashi is directly reflected in the taste.
+That is why the quality of the dashi directly reflects on the taste.

 Why is soft water said to be suitable for Japanese cuisine?

-Japan is one of the few countries in the world with soft water.
+Japan is one of the rare countries in the world with soft water.

 Soft water is water with relatively low levels of minerals such as calcium and magnesium.

-Japanese cuisine has developed over a long history in this soft water environment.
+Japanese cuisine has developed over its long history in this soft water environment.

 • Japanese tea